TheJacksonLaboratory/marea/README.md

 # marea
-Filter PubMed articles for relevance and apply PubTator Central concept recognition to the titles and abstracts of relevant articles.
+Filter PubMed articles for relevance, or include all articles.
+Apply PubTator Central concept recognition to the titles and abstracts of included articles.
+Remove punctuation and uninformative tokens with standard NLP techniques.

 ### What does marea stand for?
 **m**area **a**damantly **r**esists **e**gregious **a**cronyms

 ### Overview
-The goal of this project is to select PubMed articles based on their MeSH descriptors and keywords, then recognize and replace concepts in the title and abstract of each relevant article.
-For filtering, the user specifies a set of high-level MeSH descriptors.
+The goal of this project is to collect a set of PubMed articles, recognize and replace concepts in the title and abstract of each article, and finally tokenize and clean up the resulting text.
+The user can run the pipeline on all PubMed articles, or (s)he can filter articles by specifying a set of high-level MeSH descriptors.
 Any article marked with at least one of these descriptors or any subcategory of these descriptors is considered relevant.
 An article is also judged relevant if it has a keyword that matches a label or synonym of the search descriptors or their subcategories. __marea__ relies on [PubTator Central](https://www.ncbi.nlm.nih.gov/research/pubtator/) to find the names of chemicals, diseases, genes, etc. and replaces each phrase recognized in the title or abstract with the identifier of the corresponding concept.
-The final step of the pipeline cleans up the text by deleting punctuation, removing stop words, and lemmatizing the remaining words.
+The final stage of the pipeline cleans up the text by deleting punctuation, removing stop words and most numerical tokens, and lemmatizing the remaining words.

 ### 1. Requirements
 Requirements for the virtual environment of __marea__: